 The ARCE Grant will pay all fees related to (i) Annual Meeting registration; (ii) lodging costs and breakfast at the host hotel for each night of the Annual Meeting; and (iii) transportation costs (up to a maximum of $500) incurred in attending the Annual Meeting.
 Prior to the Annual Meeting, Awardees must consult with the US ARCE Office to arrange registration, lodging, and transportation.
 ARCE will purchase air or train tickets on behalf of, and in consultation with, awardees.
 Awardees will be responsible for costs in excess of $500.

 Applicants must meet the following criteria:

 - Be an undergraduate or graduate student enrolled and taking classes in an institution of higher education – including community colleges – at the time of application and during the Annual Meeting (unless either occurs during a break in the academic calendar).

-- Self-identify as belonging in an Underrepresented Group based upon race; color; national origin; religion; sex (including LGBTQ status); disability; or first- generation college student.
+- Self-identify as belonging in an Underrepresented Group based upon ethnicity; race; color; national origin; religion; gender (including LGBTQ+ status); disability; or first- generation college student.